 May is National Electrical Safety Month

-The annual campaign is led by the Electrical Safety Foundation International (ESFI), a nonprofit organization dedicated to promoting electrical safety in the home, school and workplace.
-The purpose is to educate and share steps that can be taken to reduce electrical related fires, fatalities, injuries and property loss.
+The annual effort is led by the Electrical Safety Foundation International (ESFI), a nonprofit organization dedicated exclusively to promoting electrical safety in the home, school and workplace.
+The theme of this year’s campaign is “Energy Resilience” and how emerging technology can make homes and businesses safer and energy resilient.

 - Make sure all electrical work is performed by licensed electricians.